|

 - 1803 William Lowndes purchased the plantation.
 From this point on the property was referred to as Lowndes Grove.

 Wagener was one of Charleston's wealthy Germans.
 He started as a grocer and became a leading industrialist, resort owner, and entrepreneur.
-He was an active member of the Charleston Merchant's Exchange (Doyle, p.
+He was an active member of the Charleston Merchant's Exchange (8, p.
 169).

 - 1901-1902 The South Carolina Interstate and West Indies Exposition was held in Charleston.
 It was the brainchild of Frederick W. Wagener in order to promote trade with the West Indies and Latin America.
-Lowndes Grove was used as the Women's Building, housing artistic and historical displays (National Register, p.
+Lowndes Grove was used as the Women's Building, housing artistic and historical displays (2, p.
 3).

 - 1917 Lowndes Grove became the property of James Sottile, Jr. He proceeded to develop the land into streets and lots.